fredericscode/RailsVideoCallApp/README.md

 <h2>How to build a live, face-to-face video chat app in Ruby on Rails 6.0.2.1</h2>

+####                              DISCLAIMER: This tutorial is not for beginners.

+Thank you for getting this ebook.
+In this tutorial, we are going to build a face-to-face video chat app in ruby on rails.
+I decided to build this app because I was not interested in building another blog or todoapp - There are plenty of those out there.
+I wanted something unique to share with you.
+That's why I spend quite some time building this app, styling it to make it look good, appealing.

+To build this app, you'll need a few things:

+- ruby 2.7.0 and rails 6.0.2.1 (Those are the versions I'm using for this tutorial)
+- AWS credentials (access_key_id and secret_access_key)
+- AWS S3 bucket
+- Tokbox account (Opentok is Tokbox's WebRTC Platform)
+- Tokbox credentials (api_key and secret_key)  https://tokbox.com/ (you get $10 credit to try it out)

+###                                               Let's code

 The first thing you'll need to do is to create the ruby on rails app using the rails command:

 ```terminal